 3. Work with your child to ensure his application stands out.

 Colleges and universities receive hundreds of applications from students in and outside of the country.
-Although your child will be completing the application forms, writing the essays, and collecting the recommendation letters, ask him if you can go here go over all these documents before they will be submitted.
+Although your child will be completing the application forms, writing the essays, and collecting the recommendation letters, ask him if you can see url go over all these documents before they will be submitted.
 Be on the lookout for grammar and spelling errors on the application form and point them out, but don’t correct them yourself.